Sunday 30 December 2012

 Highlights: Tulum Ruins

-Kate got my message last night about an earlier start for the Tulum Ruins visit which was a good start to the au.
-Kate sneaked into the breakfast area to meet us having the presence to not take of the hotel bracelets when she checked out yesterday.
+Kate got my message last night about an earlier start for the Tulum Ruins visit which was a good start to the day.
+Kate sneaked into the breakfast area to meet us having the presence to not take off the hotel bracelets when she checked out yesterday.

 I lead a small group down the the bus station for this independent travel activity.
 Joining me was Kate, Laura, Andrew, Yasmin and Jo.
 The bus company had put on a few extra buses today which is a bad sign that we could expect a lot of tourists.
 The weather remained overcast for the entire day but being Mexico it was never cold.